raiden-network/raiden/docs/adr/0010-refunds.rst

 and the payment times out.
 This is the worst possible apporoach because:

 -  Refunds don’t provide any benefit
--  Doing refunds locks up additional funds until the payment times out
+-  Refunds lock up additional funds until the payment times out
 -  Refunds significantly increase complexity of the mediation code

 The light client has an incomplete and untested refund implementation,